Summer Game Fest: 2021

-The second Summer Game Fest took place from June 10 to July 22, 2021.
-From June 15–21, 2021, ID@Xbox offered a number of demos of upcoming games on the Xbox platform as part of the Summer Game Fest.
+The second Summer Game Fest took place from June 10 to July 22, 2021 coinciding with E3 2021.
+From June 15–21, 2021, ID@Xbox offered a number of demos of upcoming games for the Xbox One and Xbox Series X and Series S consoles as part of the Summer Game Fest.

 The Summer Game Fest opened with an announcement stream of games hosted by Keighley on June 10, 2021.
 Among titles presented include: